Constraining interacting dark energy models with black hole superradiance: Model II: DE superradiance induced by DM spike

 A specific value of the coupling parameter $\beta$ is considered excluded at a 95\% confidence level if, for more than 95\% of the sampled $(M, \tilde{a})$ pairs, the resulting superradiance timescale is shorter than the BH lifetime ($\tau_{\mathrm{SR}} < \tau_{\mathrm{BH}}$).
 This statistical approach allows us to properly account for the observational uncertainties in the BH properties when deriving our constraints on the fundamental coupling constant of the IDE model.

 Applying the statistical framework described above to our mock M87* BH sample, we derive constraints on the DE-DM coupling parameter, $\beta$, for two distinct scenarios corresponding to the initial halo profile index: $\gamma=1$ (NFW) and a steeper profile with $\gamma=2$.
+For this analysis, we generated 1000 mock posterior samples for each scenario.
 We analyze these two cases separately, assuming a log-uniform prior for $\beta$ within the ranges of $10^7-10^{11}$ for the $\gamma=1$ case and $10^5-10^9$ for the $\gamma=2$ case.

 Our main results are the posterior probability distributions for $\beta$, presented in Figure~\ref{fig:beta_constraint_m87}.
 The shape of the posterior effectively quantifies how each value of $\beta$ is constrained by the observation of a high spin for M87*.
-For values of $\beta$ below a critical threshold, $\beta_c$ (around $10^{5.4}$ for $\gamma=1$ and $10^{7.4}$ for $\gamma=2$ respectively), the model is consistent with the data, as the coupling is too weak to induce a significant superradiant instability for the majority of the BH posterior samples.
+For values of $\beta$ below a critical threshold, $\beta_c$ (around $10^{7.4}$ for $\gamma=1$ and $10^{5.4}$ for $\gamma=2$ respectively), the model is consistent with the data, as the coupling is too weak to induce a significant superradiant instability for the majority of the BH posterior samples.
 As $\beta$ approaches this critical value, the superradiance rate becomes efficient for most of the high-spin samples, causing the posterior probability to drop sharply.

 However, as $\beta$ increases further beyond this point, the probability begins to rise again.
 This is because a very large coupling results in the real part of the frequency, $\omega_R$, being pushed outside the superradiant window ($\omega_R > m\Omega_H$) for a growing fraction of the BH samples (particularly those with lower spins in the posterior).